 - Restoration of Sabourin Park according to standards

 Project's environmental benefits

-This important project will contribute to the improvement of fish stocks in the St. Lawrence River by creating new fish spawning grounds in fast and slow flowing water.
-In addition, the project will increase available feeding and rearing habitat for fish near the spawning grounds, improving the area for the entire life cycle of the fish.
-A secondary benefit of the project will be to increase biodiversity in the area by attracting birdlife which feeds on fish.
+This important project contributes to the improvement of fish stocks in the St. Lawrence River by creating new fish spawning grounds in fast and slow flowing water.
+In addition, the project increases available feeding and rearing habitat for fish near the spawning grounds, improving the area for the entire life cycle of the fish.
+A secondary benefit of the project is to increase biodiversity in the area by attracting birdlife which feeds on fish.

 |The Smallmouth Bass||Lake Sturgeon||Walleye|

 Source: Fisheries and Oceans Canada